dojo/docs/dojox/form/manager/_EnableMixin.rst

   // disable all form elements so user cannot change them
   // until we are finished with I/O fm.disable();

   // ... performing I/O ...

+  // we got the response back => revert to the old state fm.enable(state);

+or it can be done like that:

+.. code-block :: javascript

+  // prepare to submit the form asynchronously

+  // collect the previous state of all form elements and
+  // disable all form elements so user cannot change them
+  // until we are finished with I/O var state = fm.disable();

+  // ... performing I/O ...